 What are the reasons for using cash?

-Many consumers who report preferring cash to other payment methods site four main reasons:
+Many consumers who report preferring cash to other payment methods cite four main reasons:

 - Security – consumers want to avoid having their identity and financial data stolen in security breaches.